-and (ntdo:hasInstant some bfo:TimeBoundary)

 This axiom addresses the processes that occur prior to the death event and after an injury or disease event.
 As for the representation of participants (also described in DeathEvent), there is a need to identify the existence of one or more processes, even imperceptible or indirectly related.